Jurassic World Dominion: Writing

 Trevorrow met Carmichael in 2015, after seeing a short film of hers.
-Trevorrow was also impressed with Carmichael's writing on Pacific Rim Uprising (2018) and a remake of The Black Hole, leading him to choose her as a co-writer for Jurassic World 3.
+Impressed with Carmichael's writing on Pacific Rim Uprising (2018) and a remake of The Black Hole, he chose her to co-write Jurassic World 3.
 Trevorrow and Carmichael were writing the script in April 2018.
 Trevorrow said that the third film would be a "science thriller", describing it as the Jurassic World film which would most closely match the tone of Jurassic Park (1993).
 He said about the third film and its predecessors, "I have a dinosaur movie that I've always wanted to see, and it took two movies to earn it."
-Treverow later described the film as a "celebration of everything that has existed in the franchise up until now", and compared it to the Jason Bourne and James Bond films.
+Trevorrow later described the film as a "celebration of everything that has existed in the franchise up until now", and compared it to the Jason Bourne and James Bond films.

 During the development of Jurassic World: Fallen Kingdom in 2015, Trevorrow said that that film's storyline could involve dinosaurs becoming open-source: a number of entities around the world could create their own dinosaurs for a variety of purposes.
-Scenes and concepts about the integration of dinosaurs into the world were removed from the Jurassic World: Fallen Kingdom script to be saved for the third film and to keep the second film's story focused.
+Scenes and concepts about the integration of dinosaurs into the world were removed from the Fallen Kingdom script to be saved for the third film and to keep the second film's story focused.
 According to Bayona, "There were moments that we thought, this is more like a Jurassic [World] 3 scene so we took them out from the script.
 Some of those scenes we thought were better seen in a world where dinosaurs had spread all over the world.
 Colin, from time to time, came to me and said, 'I want this character to say that line because this is a moment that's referencing something I want to use in Jurassic 3'."

 Trevorrow did not want to depict dinosaurs terrorizing cities, which he considered unrealistic.
 He wanted to honor Michael Crichton's novels Jurassic Park (1990) and The Lost World (1995), believing that humans and dinosaurs "battling it out in the city streets is a different kind of film than what he would've done".
-Treverow described a world where "a dinosaur might run out in front of your car on a foggy backroad, or invade your campground looking for food.
+Trevorrow described a world where "a dinosaur might run out in front of your car on a foggy backroad, or invade your campground looking for food.
 A world where dinosaur interaction is unlikely but possible—the same way we watch out for bears or sharks.
 We hunt animals, we traffic them, we herd them, we breed them, we invade their territory and pay the price, but we don't go to war with them."